-44.6 Private Hire operators, that are not licensed drivers, are required to produce an Basic Disclosure certificate or (if they have lived out of the UK for anytime in the 5-year period prior to applying for a licence) a certificate of good conduct from the relevant embassy or consulate for overseas applicants.
+45.6 Private Hire operators, that are not licensed drivers, are required to produce a Basic Disclosure certificate or (if they have lived out of the UK for anytime in the 5year period prior to applying for a licence) a certificate of good conduct from the relevant embassy or consulate for overseas applicants.
 In order to promote the objective of public safety, before an application for a Private Hire Operators licence will be considered, the Licensing Authority requires all new Private Hire Operators (who are not already licensed drivers with the City Council) to submit a Basic Disclosure certificate (dated within one month) as part of their application.
+The applicant(s) will also be required to complete the Safeguarding training.

-- 44.7 All Private Hire Operator renewals (for individuals who are not already licensed drivers with the City Council) are to undertake and submit a Basic Disclosure certificate (dated within one month) every 12 months. - 44.8 The application procedure for new and renewal Private Hire Operators licences is set down in the Hackney Carriage and Private Hire Handbook. - The Licensing Authority has power to impose such conditions on an operator's licence, as it considers reasonable necessary.
+- 45.7 All Private Hire Operator renewals (for individuals who are not already licensed drivers with the City Council) are to undertake and submit a Basic Disclosure certificate (dated within one month) every 12 months. - 45.8 The application procedure for new and renewal Private Hire Operators licences is set down in the Hackney Carriage and Private Hire Handbook. - 45.9 The Licensing Authority has power to impose such conditions on an operator's licence, as it considers reasonable necessary.
 These are set out in the Hackney Carriage and Private Hire Handbook.

-45.0 INSURANCE
+46.0 INSURANCE

-- 45.1 Before an application for a Private Hire Operator's licence is granted, the applicant shall produce evidence that they have taken out Public Liability insurance for premises that are open to the public. - The conditions for Private Hire Operators licences, will require that the operator produce an appropriate certificate of motor insurance that covers every Private Hire vehicle on the operators fleet policy.
+- 46.1 Before an application for a Private Hire Operator's licence is granted, the applicant shall produce evidence that they have taken out Public Liability insurance for premises that are open to the public. - 46.2 The conditions for Private Hire Operators licences, will require that the operator produce an appropriate certificate of motor insurance that covers every Private Hire vehicle on the operators fleet policy.

-46.0 PRIVATE HIRE OPERATOR LICENCE DURATION
+47.0 PRIVATE HIRE OPERATOR LICENCE DURATION

-- 46.1 Cambridge City Council shall grant Private Hire operator licences for a period of one year from the date of grant or for five years from the date of grant (renewal licences only). - 46.2 The responsibility for applying to renew an Operator licence, and to ensure that all documentation, checks and associated criteria is up to date, rests solely with the licence holder.
+- 47.1 Cambridge City Council shall grant Private Hire operator licences for a period of one year from the date of grant or for five years from the date of grant (renewal licences only). - 47.2 The responsibility for applying to renew an Operator licence, and to ensure that all documentation, checks and associated criteria is up to date, rests solely with the licence holder.
 Application forms, appropriate fees and supporting documentation, as set out in the Hackney Carriage and Private Hire Handbook shall be produced and any necessary appointments shall be arranged on a date prior to the expiry date of the licence.
 The licence fees payable are subject to review and any increase or reduction will be published as required by legislation.

-The Licensing Authority will only accept complete applications comprising of all the necessary information and documentation.
+47.3 The Licensing Authority will only accept complete applications comprising of all the necessary information and documentation.
 Late or incomplete applications may render an operator being unlicensed for a period of time during which they will be unable to work as a licensed operator.

-47.0 RECORD KEEPING
+48.0 RECORD KEEPING